BrianHanke/oiio_win_batch/README.md

 # Build Guide

-1. Make sure you have Visual Studio and CMake intalled.
+1. Make sure you have Visual Studio and CMake installed.
 I use VS Community 2022 and CMake 3.27.1.
 2. Clean up your Windows PATH to remove any possible conflicts such as existing OpenImageIO installs, OpenRV, Strawberry Perl, etc. You basically just want Visual Studio and CMake and that's it.
 3. Launch a Developer Command Prompt for VS 2022.
 4. Navaigate to where you downloaded oiio.bat and run it.